daqhris/daqhris.github.io/crypto-growth-fund.md

 Income from underpaid manual labor that may be done with human body parts but without life insurance, work contract nor legal rights.
 Otherwise, the invested capital might originate from monetary gifts or crypto airdrops.

-### Disclaimer
+### Disclaimers
-Nothing published on this website constitutes investment, accounting or legal advice.
+- Nothing published on this website constitutes investment, accounting or legal advice.
-This crypto fund and its manager do not recommend that you purchase, sell or hold any cryptocurrency or other crypto assets.
+- This crypto fund and its manager do not recommend that you purchase, sell or hold any cryptocurrency or other crypto assets.
-There is no intent to influence anyone in order to pursue a particular investment style or strategy.
+- There is no intent to influence anyone in order to pursue a particular investment style or strategy.